With AngularJS having reached end of life in December 2021, organizations using this popular web framework are looking for a new path forward.

 Aside from Angular, ReactJS, and VueJS, there are a handful of other AngularJS alternatives worth considering, including:

-With so many options available, organizations need to ensure they are picking a framework that both aligns with their current needs, and supports their long-term vision.
+With so many options available, organizations need to ensure they are choosing a framework that both aligns with their current needs, and supports their long-term vision.

 AngularJS Long-Term Support Options